 Winterizing your Lake Tahoe home is essential and can save you time, headaches and costly repairs.
 If you have any questions about winterizing your home I’m happy to talk you through the steps to protect your home, offer contractor referrals, and help provide information that will make the winter months more enjoyable in Lake Tahoe.

 Contact Dave Westall – Lake Tahoe Real Estate Agent

-Do you have questions about Lake Tahoe Real Estate?
+Do you have questions about winterizing your home or Lake Tahoe Real Estate?
 Please call me at (530) 448-9882 if you would like to discuss Lake Tahoe real estate market conditions in more detail or to talk about how we can achieve your real estate goals together.